-The fort itself has been rebuilt as a living history exhibit, with frontier skills and period costumed historians teaching about the ways of the land and the life in the fort.
+The fort itself has been rebuilt as a living history exhibit, with frontier skills and period-costumed historians teaching about the ways of the land and life in the fort.
 You can also walk some trails, access the boat ramps, and birdwatch from the grounds around the fort.

 This treasured piece of American history is approximately one hour south of Williamstown and demonstrates many trade routes used and defended by settlers in the mid to late 1700s.

 The fort exhibit includes cabins, blockhouses, functional furnishings, genuine living history reenactors, and archeological findings that are helping fill in the gaps.

 About 40 minutes north of Williamstown is an education center affiliated with the Smithsonian Museum of American History dedicated to detailing America’s ugly history with slavery and preventing history from repeating itself.